29¢ Dr. Allison Davis

 Color: Red brown and brown

-Widely acclaimed, he received numerous awards.
-The University of Chicago’s John Dewey Distinguished Service Professor of Education, he was also named Educator of the Year in 1971.
+Widely acclaimed, Davis received numerous awards, including the University of Chicago’s John Dewey Distinguished Service Professor of Education.
+He was also named Educator of the Year in 1971.
 During the 60s, Dr. Davis served on the President’s Commission on Civil Rights and later as vice chairman of the Department of Labor’s Commission on Manpower Retraining.
 His final book, Leadership, Love, and Aggression, examined four prominent black leaders through the lens of his class and caste studies.
 Davis died on November 21, 1983.